 5 UCAT Tips from a Student who Scored >3500!

-Tim was a MedEntry student who achieved a whopping 3520 in the UCAT last year, which was the highest score achieved.
+Tim was a MedEntry student who achieved a whopping 3520 in the UCAT, which was the highest score achieved in that year.
 Tim is now studying medicine at the University of New South Wales.
 In this blog, Tim shares his top 5 UCAT tips.

 1. Periodically Check Your UCAT Timing